 At this point, there was no turning back.
 I invested in more equipment and studied how to use tools like Adobe Photoshop.
 In 2008, I decided to take the plunge and start a photography business.
 Before opening my company, I spent three months taking individual and family portraits for no charge.
 During the first year, I volunteered to take pictures at many business and charitable events and have continued to do so throughout my career.
 By the second year, I was bundling my photography with my website and marketing services, and my business continued to grow.
 For 11 years, I’ve been able to turn my passion into purpose and profit.

 Smartphones and social media platforms became ubiquitous, and photography became a form of everyday visual communication.
 Rather than thinking of it as competition, I fully embraced the technology because so many people recognized the joy that photography brings to their lives.
-I had made this discovery four decades ago, and it changed my life for the better forever.
+I made this discovery four decades ago, and it changed my life for the better.
 We all see the world through a different lens with our unique perspectives and talents.
 Because of the extraordinary advances that have taken place during my lifetime, this is a positive, purposeful experience that I can continue to share with my grandchildren – and the rest of the world!